-When proteins are made in a cell, they start out as strings of amino acids, which have to be folded into the correct, 3D ...
+When proteins are made in a cell, they start out as strings of amino acids, which have to be folded into the correct, three-dimensional shape so they will function properly.
+Misfolded proteins can ...

 The first synthetic fragment of tau protein has been created, revealing more about the diagnosis and treatment of neurodegenerative diseases.
 Researchers at Northwestern University (IL, USA) and the ...